 Ambassador Pierre Vimont is a Senior Associate at Carnegie Europe, where his research focuses on the European Neighbourhood Policy, transatlantic relations, and French foreign policy.
 From 2010 to 2015, Ambassador Vimont served as Executive Secretary-General of the European External Action Service of the European Union.
 Prior to this, he worked for thirty eight years in the French diplomatic service.
 During this time, he served as Ambassador to the United States (2007 to 2010); Ambassador to the European Union (1999 to 2002); and Chief of Staff to three former French Foreign Ministers.
 Ambassador Vimont holds the title of Ambassador of France, a dignity bestowed for life on only a few French diplomats, and he is also a Knight of the French National Order of Merit.
 Ambassador Vimont joined HD’s Board in 2015 and was elected as its Chair in 2016.

 Mr Eide is a Member of the Norwegian Parliament (2017-2020), where he represents the Norwegian Labour Party.
 Prior to his elections in September 2017, Mr Eide served as United Nations Special Adviser on Cyprus, chairing the negotiations aiming at reunifying the divided island, from August 2014 to August 2017.
-From 2014-2016, he was Managing Director and Member of the Managing Board of the World Economic Forum (WEF) in Geneva.
+From 2014-2016, Mr Eide was also Managing Director and Member of the Managing Board of the World Economic Forum (WEF) in Geneva.
 Until October 2013, Mr Eide was Norway’s Minister of Foreign Affairs.
 During his 10 years in government (2000-2001 and 2005-2013), he also held the positions of Minister of Defence, Deputy Minister of Foreign Affairs, and Deputy Minister of Defence.
 Apart from his posts in government, Mr Eide has pursued an academic career in political science.
 From 1993 to 2000, he was a senior researcher at the Norwegian Institute of International Affairs (NUPI) and from 2002 to 2005, he directed NUPI’s Department of International Politics.
 He has been involved in several United Nations reform and lessons-learned activities as well as in a number of peace negotiations worldwide.
 Mr Eide has been a member of HD’s Board since 2013 and he is now its Vice-Chair and Chair of its Operations Committee.